Cyberlorians/Articles/AADCCloudSync-Hardened.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/cloudsyncsetup1.png)

 Connect to Active Directory with EnterpriseAdmin account>Confirm and hit next.

 The installation should have been successful.
 Again, if any issues it was becasue of the -KerberosEncryptionType but you would know that was not working during the PowerShell script installation.

+#### Step10: Password hash sync with FIPS enabled.
+If you have gone this far - you have FIPS enabled.

+Enable MD5 for password hash synchronization [here](https://docs.microsoft.com/en-us/azure/active-directory/cloud-sync/how-to-install).